About Disputes

 A card-transaction dispute may be initiated by one of two parties:

-- Issuer — An issuer may dispute a charge that it suspects is illegitimate or incorrect and that has caused financial harm to the issuer, such as a force-posted transaction that was not first authorized or a settlement that is far in excess of the authorized amount, thus causing a negative balance.
+- Issuer — An issuer may dispute a charge that it suspects is illegitimate or incorrect and that has caused financial harm to the issuer, such as a force-posted transaction that was not first authorized or a settlement that is far in excess of the authorized amount, thus causing a negative balance on a debit account.

 - Cardholder — Cardholders are entitled to contact their card's issuer to dispute a charge that has been posted to their account.
 Legitimate reasons for disputing a transaction are suspected fraud or merchant error and include: